Risk Assessment for Lifting by Crane – Lifting operations risk assessment:

-The construction machines are those that allow performing different works in the field of land adaptation, so that later buildings, bridges, or other types of works can be elevated in them.
+The construction machines are those that allow performing different works in the field of land adaptation.

-Any person who operates, leases, rented, or borrowed heavy equipment must take many hours of safety training for each type of equipment before they operate the equipment.
+Any person who operates, leases, rented, or borrowed heavy equipment must take many hours of safety training for each type of equipment.

 We can not get rid of danger completely however we can reduce the risk and control it by utilizing normal procedures and good work practices.